 "Who's going to the stop the ride?"
 Shawn asked.

 "It's set on automatic.
-After a set number of revolutions, it slows down and stops."
+After a predetermined number of revolutions, it slows down and stops."

 They rode the ride several times, and then Lily announced, "That's it for tonight," as she turned off the motor and closed the access panel.

-They walked back to the beach where Shawn's boat was tied up to an old dock.
+After locating the missing wallet, they walked back to the eastern side of the island where Shawn's boat was tied up to an old dock.

 "I'll be here next Saturday," Lily announced with a laugh and ran off into the shadows.